astromandy/astromandy/README.md

 - 💼 [LinkedIn](https://www.linkedin.com/in/amanda-silva-de-araujo-a8660635a/)
 - 📧 amandadearaujo@on.br

-If you're hiring — let's talk.
-If you're building cool things with data — let’s collaborate.
+If you're hiring, let's talk.
+If you're building cool things with data, let’s collaborate.

 ---